Forsakar Nature Reserve

 The vegetation of the Forsaker Nature Reserve is dominated by beech forest.
 Longside the creek is a more humid forest vegetation including alder, ash, elm and hornbeam.
 Characteristic resident birds of the nature reserve are amongst others the white-throated dipper, grey wagtail and the Eurasian wren.
 Common birds of the beech forest are the wood warbler, hawfinch, tawny owl and the lesser spotted woodpecker.
 Amongst mammals in the nature reserve the mink and pine marten are common.
 When it comes to insects some rarely seen species have been reported such as rove beetles, carrion beetles, the Agathomyia wankowiczi fly and the endangered Carabus intricatus beetle.

+The nature reserve is traversed by a section of the hiking trail Skåneleden, formerly known as Degebergaleden.